Building personal tools

 actually worked.
 Being able to start from an empty init.lua

-and slowly mold the editor into what I want was liberating (shoutout to ThePrimeagen).
+and slowly mould the editor into what I want was liberating (shoutout to ThePrimeagen).

 There is something to be said about understanding your tools and the fulfillment that comes from building them yourself.
 It definitely becomes the easiest excuse for me to procrastinate working on things I should be doing.
 But at the same time using something I built myself everyday makes me happy, so why not?
 There is a line here though.
 I am not going to build my own editor.
 Build things that fix small annoyances, but be aware to not stray too far off (unless that’s precisely something you want of course).